• Skip to main content

 5. Freehand Fabric Painting Technique

-The freehand fabric painting technique is ideal for confident about their painting skills but wishes to experiment with their art on fabric.
+The freehand fabric painting technique is ideal for confidence about their painting skills but wishes to experiment with their art on fabric.
 There are many fabric options available that anyone can choose for doing freehand painting, like cotton, denim, canvas, silk, linen, etc. The steps for doing freehand fabric painting are:

 • Choose your tools (brushes, paints, etc.) right.